"You can't lose that weight." "You can't lift that." "You don't make enough money." "That will never work." Ever heard any of those?

 The "No" idea can be tough to hear, whether you get it from strangers or your own family, but "No" offers a lot of power.
 The "No" you hear every day gives you an opportunity each time you hear it.

-See, "No" is a powerful word, and you can't just blow it off, or let it pass, or eat it up and let it sit inside you.
+See, "No" is a powerful word.
+You can't just blow it off, or let it pass, or eat it up and let it sit inside you.

-Letting "No" in without being challenged by the gate guard of your mind, or trying to pretend it didn't happen are both passive ways of dealing with it, and are the ways most people think.
+Letting "No" in without being challenged by the gate guard of your mind, or trying to pretend it didn't happen are both passive ways of dealing with it.
+In the case of "No", passive won't work.

 When the average person hears "No", they listen, and here's the key: They listen without distinguishing context.